axonzeta/aibrow/README.md

 <a href="https://www.youtube.com/watch?v=ATybwD79jUI"><img src="https://github.com/axonzeta/aibrow/blob/main/.github/assets/install_preview.png?raw=true" width="480" height="270" alt="Step by step install" /></a>
 </p>

 Using the AiBrow extension gives the best on-device performance with the broadest feature-set.
-It's a browser extension that leverages the powerful [llama.cpp](https://github.com/ggerganov/llama.cpp) and can give great performance on all kinds of desktop computers either leveraging the GPU or CPU.
+It's a browser extension that leverages the powerful [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) and [llama.cpp](https://github.com/ggerganov/llama.cpp) and can give great performance on all kinds of desktop computers either leveraging the GPU or CPU.
 Downloaded models are stored in a common repository meaning models only need to be downloaded once.
 You can use models provided by AiBrow, or any GGUF model hosted on [HuggingFace](https://huggingface.co/).

 ##### Getting started